ABOUT CARPÉ SEASON

 I am married to Eric, whom I love unimaginably, and who has eaten, without complaint, everything I’ve ever tried to make.
 His web-designing super skills are also the reason this website exists.

-I used to be an ESL teacher, but since having our son Owen, I have the pleasure of being a stay-at-home mom and chasing his little toddler self around.
-We’re currently expecting another baby girl at the end of January, but right now it’s just me and these two boys:
+I used to be an ESL teacher, but since having our son Owen and his baby sister Elsa, I have the pleasure of being a stay-at-home mom and chasing two little ones around.

 I am an official grammar geek and will be forever mortified if I ever publish a blatant spelling or grammar error on this blog…except for unnecessary ellipses, which I unashamedly use like all the cool kids.